 Full resolution of plantar fasciitis can take 2-4 months.

-If you have pain with first steps out of bed, when getting out of the car or when stepping down after a period or rest, you should expect to notice instant results after properly stretching the fascia.
-Stretching is that important.
+If you have pain with first steps out of bed, when getting out of the car or when stepping down after a period of rest, you should expect to notice instant results after properly stretching the fascia.

 What is the main cause of plantar fasciitis?